nocentino/sql-s3-object-integration/README.md

 docker-compose restart sql1
 ```

-If you don't you'll get this error:
+If you don't restart the SQL Server container you'll get this error:
 ```
 Msg 46530, Level 16, State 11, Line 1
 External data sources are not supported with type GENERIC.
 ```

-Create your external datasource on your s3 compatible object storage, referencing where it is on the network (LOCATION), and the credential you just defined
+Create your external datasource on your s3 compatible object storage, referencing where it is on the network `LOCATION`, and the credential you just defined

 ```
 CREATE EXTERNAL DATA SOURCE s3_ds